 Funk chords voicings

-The chord diagrams above lacks indication of which tone it is and only presenting the chord shape.
-Since these chords are movable you can use them for all tones and if you are unsure of fret positions you can use the presented lists below.
+The chord diagrams above lacks indication of which tone it's and only presenting the chord shape.
+Since these chords are movable you can use them for all tones and if you are unsure of fret positions, see the lists below.

-These chords are all alternatives of more standard ways to play 9th, 13th, 7th and minor 7th, and deliver a funkier sound to them.
+These chords are all alternatives of more standard shapes of 9th, 13th, 7th and minor 7th, and delivers a funkier sound.

-Some of these are voicings which excludes (!) the root note.
-This is strange for sure, but the easiest way to comprehend this is to look at these chords as fragmented versions of the typical 9th chord, by which B9 are played as X21222.
-See the list below:
+Some of these voicings exclude the root note.
+This may sound strange, but one way to comprehend this is to look at these chords as fragmented versions of the typical 9th chord.
+The following list is more specific:

 B9: XXX222 (or X21222)